Erik5CA/bento-grid-main/README.md

 # Frontend Mentor - Bento grid

-This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/bento-grid-RMydElrlOj).
+This is a solution to the [Bento Grid page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/bento-grid-RMydElrlOj).
 This challenge hellped me improve my HTML, CSS

 ## Overview